ztratar/visibe/README.md

 # TODO

 - Add a number of tweets per second dial in channel the context
+- Remove anything that fails to load on the social feed (try catch?)
 - A trend from last week is not = to a trend this week
 - not catching exceptions anywhere in this program
 - codox